Night Visions: Heretic

 ★★★★ | A pie-ous man, you could say

 But what if that was the approach?
-That the answers themselves are deeply unsatisfying?
+What if the answers themselves are deeply unsatisfying on purpose?
 What if the true horror is not in the answers themselves, but the people asking the questions?
 That is at the heart of Heretic, a wickedly smart and devilishly clever chamber piece that toys with audience expectations and beliefs beautifully.

 Anchored by a terrifying and scene-stealing performance from Hugh Grant, Heretic is an absolute blast of a horror thriller that only just outstays its welcome.
 Trim ten minutes out of the length, and we'd be talking about an instant classic.
 As of now, it's simply one of the best films of the year.